Last Updated on July 29, 2020 by Michael Joseph

 That said, many people do feel they have problems with sugar, and research is still ongoing in this area.

-For more on the different types of sugar and artificial sweeteners used in food, see this complete guide to sweeteners.
+For more on the different types of sugars and artificial sweeteners used in food, see this complete guide to sweeteners.